 Staying actively involved in your treatment can help you understand your condition and recognize when you have questions or concerns.
 If you smoke, then stopping smoking can help.
 Eating a balance, healthy diet and staying vaccinated are other ways for you to take your health into your own hands.

-Trying alternative therapies, such as stem cell therapy, along with your current treatment plan may improve your quality of life.
+Trying alternative therapies, such as cellular therapy, along with your current treatment plan may improve your quality of life.
 We hope that this pulmonary fibrosis spotlight has helped you learn more about this condition.
-For more information about how stem cell therapy could help promote healing and improve lung function in people with pulmonary fibrosis, contact us at (800) 729-3065.
+For more information about how cellular therapy could help promote healing and improve lung function in people with pulmonary fibrosis, contact us at (800) 729-3065.